Azure/azure-sdk-for-python/doc/sphinx/mgmt_preview_quickstart.rst

     export AZURE_TENANT_ID="__TENANT_ID__"
     export AZURE_SUBSCRIPTION_ID="__SUBSCRIPTION_ID__"

-Authentication and Creating Resource Management Client
+Authentication and Creating Management Client
 ------------------------------------------------------

 Now that the environment is setup, all you need to do is to create an